Enning94/Personal-portfolio/README.md

 # Personal-Portfolio

-> This is a Microverse project to design a mobile version skeleton of a chosen figma portfolio.
+> This is my personal portfolio that displays projects i've built.
+This project wuill be updated overtime with new projects.
 ## Built With

 - HTML & CSS